jason0x43/jc-weather/README.md

   * Python 2.7+
   * `requests`

-If you have Lion or Mountain Lion, the [prepackaged workflow][package] includes everything you need.
+If you have Lion or Mountain Lion, the [prepackaged workflow][pkg] includes everything you need.

 Credits